You’ve just poured your heart and soul into creating an epic blog post your audience will love.

 But it can also be a traffic gold mine.

-With Facebook and Twitter, you might have casual users, but there’s something about Reddit’s audience that makes them absolutely addicted to the site!
+You might have casual users with Facebook and X (Twitter), but there’s something about Reddit’s audience that makes them absolutely addicted to the site!

 Reddit users interact on the site using what’s called karma.
 If that doesn’t mean anything to you, think likes on Facebook, except not really.